 In Victoria, the Aboriginal imprisonment rate has almost doubled in the last ten years, and about half of the prison population is on remand.

-Victoria’s prisons are now filled with people who have not been found guilty of any offence and those who are unlikely to serve a prison sentence even if convicted.
+Victoria’s prisons are now filled with people on remand, those who have not been found guilty of any offence, some of who are unlikely to serve a prison sentence even if convicted.

 Our children continue to be remanded for petty offending as they are subjected to the same bail test as an adult.
 By ignoring expert advice, the Victorian Government is tearing Aboriginal families apart and further traumatising Aboriginal communities.
 Aboriginal women are the fastest growing demographic in Victoria’s prisons.
 Many of them are victim-survivors of family violence.
 They need support, not a prison cell.
 Many of them are primary carers.
 Locking them up in prison before their day in court destroys families and communities.